Introduction for INFORM Families

 Absolutely nothing could have prepared us for Canaan’s first crisis.
 Or his second.
 Or his third.
 No amount of research prepared us for the arguments we would have with hospital staff who assumed to know more than us about a disorder they have never even heard of.
 Or how assertive we would have to be with insurance companies refusing to cover Canaan’s lifesaving metabolic formula.
 No one could have prepared us for the financial strain we would experience due to week long hospitalizations, ambulance rides, ER visits, specialty doctor’s appointments, or the expense of buying food that he can actually eat.
 But we also weren’t prepared for the amazing connections and friendships we would create with other FOD families.
 Or how the need to stay home with Canaan as opposed to sending him to daycare would create a bond between us that is stronger than I’d ever imagine.
 And never in a million years would I expect Canaan being born with a serious and rare, metabolic disorder actually strengthen our faith and trust in God and His oftentimes mysterious plans for our lives.
 But it did.
 And I am forever grateful.

 My gratitude doesn’t stop there.
-My family is ever grateful for the dedicated INFORM team and their commitment to research and treatment that is sure to help not only Canaan, but many more families and the entire FOD community.
+My family is ever grateful for the dedicated INFORM team and their commitment to research and treatment of fatty acid oxidation disorders that is sure to help not only Canaan, but many more families and the entire FOD community.

 Acyl-CoA dehydrogenase 9 (ACAD9) is a protein that contributes to breaking down fats in…